I beg to move,

 I am very sorry, but I do not have time.

 It is worth mentioning that a new stock exchange is opening next week in Scotland, and I am delighted to have been invited to the opening in Edinburgh.
 Bourse Scot is focusing on social and environmental companies.
 This new social and environmental exchange will involve rules on the activities of firms, with the staff requiring participating firms to prove what they claim about social and green outcomes.
-Bourse Scot hopes that the renewable industries will see it as a place to raise funds.
+Bourse Scot hopes that the renewables industries will see it as a place to raise funds.
 For me, the opening of that stock exchange plainly demonstrates that there is long-term certainty and confidence in Scottish ambitions across all parties, and that Scotland is indeed a centre for excellence.
 I know this cannot be achieved overnight, as it is a generational challenge.
 We are moving in the right direction, and the quicker we move in that direction, the better.

 I think the UK Government are politically and geographically broken.
 If we want to change the world, we must follow the girl who was mentioned earlier and get busy in our own little corner, and Scotland is doing exactly that.